Supervision and Support of Foster Carers

 3. Frequency of Supervision

-Frequency of supervision meetings will be agreed between the foster carer and the supervising social worker and as appears necessary in the interest of the children placed with them.
+Frequency of supervision meetings will be agreed between the foster carer and the supervising social worker and should take place as appears necessary in the interest of the children placed with them.

 The frequency of meetings for short break foster carers should be proportionate to the amount of care provided.